Njorunn Alpine Fleece | Full Restock Now Live

 Video Thumbnail

-Tim Howell of the Jöttnar Pro Team aims for a new world record: the highest ever wingsuit BASE jump.
-His exit point at 8,100m on the Lhotse ridge in the Himalaya exceeds the current record of 7,700m set by Russian Valerei Rozov and exceeds his own highest jump of 6,000m, on Aconcagua in South America.
+Tim Howell's dream is the highest ever wingsuit BASE jump, and the first ever from over 8000m.
+His exit point on the Lhotse ridge bests the current record of 7,700m set by Russian Valerei Rozov - and far exceeds his own highest jump of 6,000m, on Aconcagua in South America.

 Adjacent to Mount Everest, Lhotse is the world’s fourth-highest mountain.
-There is no higher launch point on earth as exits require a particular geometry for wingsuit pressurisation and momentum.
+There is no higher launch point on earth since exits require a particular geometry for wingsuit pressurisation and momentum.

-With a 4,000m height differential between exit and landing, and 11km of horizontal distance, this will also potentially be the world’s longest wingsuit BASE jump.
+With a 4,000m height differential between exit and landing, and 11km of horizontal distance, this route will also be the world’s longest wingsuit BASE jump.

 Jöttnar Pro Team